EP021: Defining Yourself is a Journey Without a Solid Destination

 Silas: What I look forward to now.

-Jessica: It's so fun like I am growing so Sean and I decided to get married next month so I would try to grow flowers -
+Jessica: It's so fun.
+So Sean and I decided to get married next month so I would try to grow flowers -

 Silas: Smart.
 Yeah.

 Jessica: Well, they're starting to sprout.
-I'm like, I have no idea the timetable on flowers at all, but I'm like, I'm going to will it to happen.
+I have no idea the timetable on flowers at all, but I'm like, I'm going to will it to happen.

 Silas: It's on the flower.
-I've actually been taking a like Plant Biology Zoom Class every Monday so I'm learning a lot of topics so we can shop plants, like separate from this.
+I've actually been taking a Plant Biology Zoom Class every Monday so I'm learning a lot of topics so we can shop plants, separate from this.

 Jessica: Is this normal?